awslabs/graphstorm/README.md

 GraphStorm training relies on ssh to launch training jobs.
 The GraphStorm standalone mode uses ssh services in port 22.

-In addition, users need to collect the IP addresses of all machines and put all IP addresses in an ip_list.txt file, in which every row is an IP address.
-We suggest users to provide the ip_list.txt file’s absolute path in the launch script.
-If run GraphStorm training in a single machine, the ip_list.txt only contains one row as below.
+In addition, to run GraphStorm training in a single machine, users need to create a ``ip_list.txt`` file that contains one row as below, which will facilitate ssh communication to the machine itself.

 ```127.0.0.1```

-NOTE: Users can use the following command to create the simple ip_list.txt file.
+Users can use the following command to create the simple ip_list.txt file.

 ```
 touch /tmp/ip_list.txt